mjwelchphd/GalaxyRevisited/README.md

 A \<return> will show the $ prompt again.

-The run command builds the package first, then executes the GalaxyRevisited project _in the background_ (that's what the ampersand at the end of the command means).
+The run command builds the package first, then executes the Galaxy Revisited project _in the background_ (that's what the ampersand at the end of the command means).
 It'll take some time to build everything the first time you build, but after the first time, only sources that change will need to be rebuilt, and builds will go fast.

 Alternatively, you can build the app first, then run it from the build folder by hand: